zach-king/CoolPython/book/chapter01.md

 pickle.dump(simple_data, open("simple.sav", "wb"))
 ```

-First thing's first, we have to import our package containing needed sorcery, pickle.
+First thing's first, we have to import our package containing needed sorcery, *pickle*.
 This package comes installed with Python and is awesome for easy serialization/deserialization.
 Then we generate some simple data that is just a list of the numbers 0-9.
 Finally, we want to save this object, so we just "dump" it in a file called 'simple.sav.'
 You typically want to use the "wb" mode on the open function, which means "write binary" so it pickle will write the data as binary.
 Note: you can call this file whatever you want and give it any extension or none at all; I simply like .sav for my "save" files.

-Now you ask, "Okay...but how do I get my data back?"
-Here comes the deserialization part:
+Now you ask, *"Okay...but how do I get my data back?"* Here comes the deserialization part:

 ```python
 # Example 1-2 (simple_deserialize.py):